-Targeted presentations by national experts on high value tests and treatments for common medical conditions, tailored to patient care setting.
-Includes review of appropriate imaging for CMS Priority Clinical Areas, to prepare providers for the CMS AUC Program beginning January 2020.
+Targeted presentations by national experts on high value tests and treatments for common medical conditions, tailored to ambulatory and pediatric care.
+Includes review of appropriate imaging for CMS Priority Clinical Areas, to prepare providers for the CMS AUC Program.

 - Best residency initiative